kottans/mock-repo/README.md

 I'm Ira ^-^

 I'm glad to be here.
 I didn't work with Git so tight, so almost everything was new and difficult for me but I nailed it :) The coolest thing that I liked is learngitbranching.js.org .
 This is a good interactive program for learning git commands, I had a lot of fun using it.

+## Hello!
+I'm Anna.
+Thank you for the opportunity to participate in such a cool project.